 You may want to shade the rows in different colors based on the cell value in the Qty. column to see the most important orders at a glance.
 This can be easily done using Excel Conditional Formatting.

-Also, pay attention to the dollar sign $ before the cell’s address, you need to use it to keep the column letter the same when the formula gets copied across the row.
-Actually, it is what makes the trick and applies formatting to the whole row based on a value in a given cell.
+Also, pay attention to the dollar sign $ before the cell's address - it is needed to keep the column letter the same when the formula gets copied across the row.
+Actually, it is what does the trick and applies formatting to the whole row based on a value in a given cell.

 You can also use any other formatting options, such as the font color or cells border on the other tabs of the Format Cells dialog.